 Music and Lyrics by Irving Berlin (1942)

 As anyone who’s read Guy Oseary’s Jews Who Rock (2001) can tell you, the two founding members of glam metal rock juggernaut KISS—Gene Simmons and Paul Stanley—are both practicing members of the Tribe.
 Also, who doesn’t love one of our greatest hard rock outfits having a merry-and-bright a cappella moment, on stage?

 Music and Lyrics by Joan Javits and Phillip Singer (1953)

-Sure, her mother is supermodel and Prosecco princess, Christy Brinkley; but thanks to her “Piano Man” dad, Billy Joel, Alexa Ray Joel identifies as a “Proud Jewish New Yorker” which adds another dimension to this tongue-in-cheek ode to the Season of Getting (originally written for Eartha Kitt).
+Sure, her mother is supermodel-cum-Prosecco princess, Christy Brinkley; but thanks to her “Piano Man” dad, Billy Joel, Alexa Ray Joel identifies as a “Proud Jewish New Yorker,” which adds another dimension to this tongue-in-cheek ode to the Season of Getting (originally written for Eartha Kitt).

 Herb Alpert and the Tijuana Brass: “The Christmas Song”

 Music by Mel Tormé; Lyrics by Robert Wells and Mel Tormé (1945)

 I love an instrumental, and since neither Chris Botti nor Herbie Hancock is Jewish, and Kenny G has always kinda gotten on my nerves (I think it’s the hair), here’s the brilliant Herb Alpert’s jazzy take on the Velvet Fog’s timeless paean to Christmastime.
 I’m gonna dedicate this one to my mom, who (while Jewish) enjoys her Christmas Dinner, and always had a crush on the handsome Alpert.

 Carly Simon: “I’ll Be Home for Christmas”

 Music by Walter Kent; Lyrics by Kim Gannon and Samuel “Buck” Ram (1943)